UPLOADING YOUR MANUSCRIPT

 - Don’t indent the first line of each paragraph.
 Leave them flush left.
 Just hit the “return” or “enter” key at the end of a paragraph.
 Do the same with dialogue.
 When a Word doc is fed into InDesign (the program the designer uses), InDesign looks for “returns” and puts in an indent automatically.

-- Don’t put an extra line space in-between paragraphs, unless you are separating sections of the manuscript.
-If you want to do this, hit the "return" or "enter" key twice.
-Do this before and after text that is to be indented.
-This action shows the designer text that is to be indented, like a quote.[E1] The only other time to hit the "enter/return" key twice is before a subheading.
+Don’t put an extra line space in-between paragraphs, unless you are separating sections of the manuscript.
+If you want to do this, (i.e. you want a blank line or two) hit the "return" or "enter" key twice and add “ZZZ Insert X Blank Lines”.
+Be sparing in your use of white space.
+Too much of it can end up looking like a printing error.
+If text is indented leave a blank line before and after it (don’t worry about spacing issues, the designer attends to them).
+The only other time to hit the "enter/return" key twice is before a subheading.
 This action puts in a line space.
+For fiction only press the enter or return key twice if you want to indicate a break in the text that isn't a new chapter.

 - Don’t use the “return” key at the end of lines.
 Let the text run on to fit inside the set margins.
 If you use the return key at the end of every line someone has to take them all out again.
 Key returns only at the end of paragraphs.
 You don’t need to worry about what it looks like on your screen, because that is going to change when the designer fiddles with it anyway.
 This is possibly the most important point of all, and the most expensive to remedy.